Large White Oak Dining Table With Leaves

 The boards were glued together in a slip matched pattern.
 In this process, the boards are consecutively laid out and glued together along opposing edges, much like dealing a deck of cards.
 This causes the grain pattern to repeat across the face of the top.

-The color was achieved by exposing the table to industrial ammonia fumes.
-The fumes cause the tannic acid in the wood to darken.
+The color was achieved by exposing the table to industrial ammonia fumes, which causes the tannic acid in the wood to darken.
 After assembly and sanding, the table was placed in a box trailer along with an open pan of ammonia.
 The longer the exposure to the fumes, the darker the color.
+To determine the amount of time needed to achieve the optimal color, several test sample boards were fumed for various durations.
 This process highlights the wood’s natural color striations, curly grain waves, and ray flecks.
-Unlike staining, which is most often used on commercial furniture, fuming accents the natural components of the wood, and doesn’t cover them up.
+Unlike staining, which is most often used on commercial furniture, fuming accents the natural variations of the wood, and doesn’t mask them.